mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 ## Conventions

 - **All LLM communication is server-side only.** API keys and prompts never reach the client.
+- **Conversations are retained until explicitly deleted** or until the owning project is deleted.
+The cascade lives in `ObjectifyStorageIo.deleteProject()` alongside the existing `FileData` cleanup job; there is no TTL sweep or cron. `ConversationMessageData.expiresAt` is always `0` on new rows.
+- **Stateful providers transparently replay full history when `providerRef` is null.** The engine always passes `history` to `chat()`; OpenAI Responses, Gemini, and Vertex each decide how to use it (OpenAI rebuilds the `input` list, Gemini/Vertex prepend history `contents`).
+This keeps cold-Memcache restarts and brand-new-conversation-with-prior-messages paths working without the client having to know anything.
 - **Operations are the only mutation mechanism.** Never bypass the operation/executor pipeline to modify project state directly from AI responses.
 - **Navigation operations must be issued alone** -- SWITCH_SCREEN, CREATE_SCREEN, and TOGGLE_EDITOR cannot be combined with other operations in the same batch.
 - **Read-only tools are resolved server-side** within the provider's internal loop.
 Only non-read-only tool calls become `AIOperation` objects returned to the client.